“We Are Here to Talk About Heroes”

-“Good morning,” is appropriate for the MC who first opens the program.
-However, if you’re following other speakers, it’s too predictable and boring.
-I told him, “What I want you to do is walk on stage and say, ‘We are here to talk about heroes.’
+That’s appropriate for the MC who is first on the program, but if you are the eighth or ninth person, it is too predictable.
+It is boring.
+I told him, “What I want you to do is walk on stage and say, “We are here to talk about heroes.”
 This is important as it will arouse interest in your subject.
-You will have the most interesting presentation opening of the entire meeting.”
+You will have the most interesting presentation opening of the entire meeting.

 Then Ed gave me a page of statistics.
 I said, “Ed, numbers can be numbing.
-To inspire, tell the story behind the statistics.”
-After this, he called the HR department to research stories.
+You have to tell me the story behind the statistics.”
+He called the HR department for a story.
 One of my favorites was about a guy who worked in the mailroom.
-One day he realized he was sending eight FedEx packets to the same location with the same item inside, a company publication.
+One day he realized he was sending eight FedEx packets to the same location with the same item side, a company publication.

-He called the manager sending them out.
-He asked, “Does it matter if I combine them and add a note telling the other end to distribute?”
+He called the manager sending them out and said, “Does it matter if I combine them and add a note telling the other end to distribute?”
 It was okay.
 He walked over to the other guys in the department and said, “Guys, if you find you’re sending multiple items to one location, at least see if you can combine them with a note to distribute.
 After all, we own stock in The Gap.
 We don’t own stock in FedEx.”
 That one idea saved The Gap $200,000.

 My next coaching advice was, “Ed, next you need to answer the audience’s unasked questions.
 ‘What did you do with the money?’
-This is where you make your statistics sexy. $200,000 is 17 miles of shelving.
+This is how you make your statistics sexy. $200,000 is 17 miles of shelving.
 It is another jean size we haven’t designed.
-It’s another month of The Gap rocks, The Gap swings, The Gap jives commercials.”
+It’s another month of The Gap rocks, The Gap swings, The Gap jives commercials.

-I continued, “Your audience will also be wondering, ‘So, if you use my idea, what’s in it for me?’
+“The next question the audience is wondering, ‘So what’s in it for me if you accept my idea?’
 Then you tell them about the cash rewards, and as you walk out you play David Bowie’s “Heroes.”

 The fact that my brother played on David Bowie’s “Heroes” has absolutely nothing to do with my adding it in every possible presentation.

 My next question was, “Ed, do you have any kids at home?”
 He said, “Yes, I have an eight-year-old daughter.”
-I suggested, “What I want you to do is sit down with her and say, ‘Daddy’s going to tell you some stories about some interesting people he works with.’”
-If you can keep the attention of your eight-year-old daughter, it’s possible to keep the attention of 500 young Gap managers.
+I suggested, “What I want you to do is sit down with her and say, ‘Daddy’s going to tell you some stories about some interesting people he works with.’“ Because if you can keep the attention of your eight-year-old daughter, there is a vague possibility you can keep the attention of 500 young Gap managers.
 Practice your stories on your children.

 I said, “Ed, I want you to be so good that every time your daughter hears you come in, she runs over and says, ‘Daddy, Daddy, Daddy, tell me some more stories about those interesting people you work with.’”
 If you’re going to speak in front of 500 Gap managers and all the executives, you need to practice and rehearse so that you can have fun.
 After all, Oscar winner Michael Caine’s advice is, “Rehearsal is the work, performance is the relaxation.”